labordynamicsinstitute/replicability-training/jira-workflow-training.md

 - Highlight differences:
   - if only a small number of table entries: mention them by table in the report
   - if a larger number: Highlight on the reproduced images (of figures, screenshots of tables) the differences you have observed
+- Check that the `DataCitationSummary` field is filled out indicating how many data citations are in order: all, some, or none.

 To complete this stage, enter the direct URL of the report, i.e., in the relevant repository (if not already pre-filled):
 > https://bitbucket.org/aeaverification/aearep-123/src/master/REPLICATION.md